Jacob Hersant

+Hersant participated in violent offences, including a May 2021 attack on hikers at Cathedral Range alongside Thomas Sewell.
+The assault resulted in a 2023 conviction of both men for violent disorder.
+However, following a prosecution appeal against their sentences, they avoided further jail time.
+That same month, Hersant performed a Nazi salute in public and was charged.
+After unsuccessfully appealing his conviction, Hersant was sentenced on 4 February 2026 to one month's imprisonment and fined $1,000.

 Early life and education

-Jacob Hersant was born in 1998 or 1999.
+Jacob Hersant was born in 1999 or 2000.
 He attended University High School in Melbourne.
-He is reported to have written on Iron March: "I was an edgy Atheist leftist gamer at 14, then I started playing a lot of Company of Heroes and that got me interested in World War 2.
-I always liked the Germans better since I have German heritage", and went on to write that after coming across the 2013 film Adolf Hitler: The Greatest Story Never Told on YouTube, "I've been a bad bad goy ever since".
+He reportedly wrote on the far-right Iron March forum "I was an edgy Atheist leftist gamer at 14, then I started playing a lot of Company of Heroes and that got me interested in World War 2.
+I always liked the Germans better since I have German heritage."
+He later wrote that after coming across the 2013 film Adolf Hitler: The Greatest Story Never Told on YouTube, "I've been a bad bad goy ever since."

 Activities

 May 2021: Cathedral Range assault on hikers

 On 14 May 2021, Hersant was charged after a raid by counter-terrorism police at a house in the Melbourne suburb of Rowville.
-Hersant and a co-offender, Thomas Sewell, were charged after an attack on three hikers in Victoria's Cathedral Range.
+Hersant and Thomas Sewell were charged after an attack on three hikers in Victoria's Cathedral Range.
 Up to 15 other masked men attacked two passengers in a car and smashed windows.
+After the windows were smashed, Hersant reached into the vehicle and attempted to remove its keys.
+A judge later described the incident as a "terrifying, intimidating and violent incident".

 On 1 August 2023, Hersant and Sewell pleaded guilty to one charge of violent disorder.
 On 27 October 2023, Hersant and a co-offender were spared further jail time and sentenced to time already served.
-Following the initial sentence, prosecutors appealed claiming that the sentencing was manifestly inadequate.
+He was also sentenced to a 14-month community corrections order.
+Following sentencing, prosecutors appealed claiming that the sentencing was manifestly inadequate.